Acceptable Use of Information Technology Resources

 This policy defines the privileges and responsibilities of computer and communications users at Eastern Kentucky University.
-It is the expectation that all members of the University community adhere to every aspect of this Code.
-In addition to representing University regulations, many items are mandated by federal and state laws.
+It is the expectation that all members of the University community adhere to every aspect of this Policy.
+In addition to representing University policy, many items are mandated by federal and state laws.
 Violations may result in severe penalties, up to and including expulsion or termination from the University.

 I. Using Information Technology Resources

-B. The policies in this code apply to all hardware and software that make use of University resources, regardless of who owns the equipment or software licenses.
+3. The policies in this code apply to all hardware and software that make up University resources, regardless of who owns the equipment or software licenses.

-C. Use of University information technology resources to support a personal, profit-making activity is strictly forbidden.
+4. University resources and support services shall be used only to conduct University academic and administrative business.
+Use of University resources by employees to support a personal, profit-making activity is strictly forbidden.

 II.
 Protecting Information Technology Resources and Institutional Data

-1. Individuals must comply with University protocol to minimize risks from viruses, phishing, and other technological threats.
+1. Individuals must comply with University Information Security Policy to minimize risks from viruses, phishing, and other technological threats.

 3. Individuals must not use their access to computer systems to maliciously destroy or alter University accounts, files, software or hardware.
 Individuals must not attempt to obtain resources for which they are ineligible, or deprive others of resources.